Since our recipe includes cheese and scallions, it is not a true French Quiche Lorraine, but it is deliciously Lorraine-ish.

 4. Move the oven rack up one space from the middle position and turn the oven down to 375 degrees.
 Whisk the eggs in a large bowl with the milk, salt and pepper and set aside.

-5. Press the bacon pieces into the bottom of the quiche shell, distributing them evenly across the surface.
+5. Evenly distribute the bacon pieces across the bottom of the quiche shell, distributing them evenly across the surface, pressing them slightly into the crust.
 Add the scallions and the grated cheese to the shell, up to about 3/4 of the way to the top.
 Pour the egg/milk mixture into the shell, over the other ingredients, up to about 3/4 of the way to the top.
 You may not need to use all of it - the quiche will puff up during cooking, so don't fill the shell all the way to the top.
 Use your fingers to press the other ingredients down into the egg/milk mixture, so that everything is moistened.
 This will help keep them from scorching during cooking.

 6. Put the quiche back on the rimmed baking sheet and slide it into the oven.
 Baking time will vary depending on the depth of the ingredients in the crust, which can depend on the type of pie pan you are using.
-Here are the times we've found have worked in our kitchen:
+Here are the times I've found have worked in my kitchen:

 Standard 8-inch pie pan: 25-35 minutes